StrangeBeeCorp/docs/docs/thehive/administration/organizations/about-organizations-sharing-rules.md

 # About Organizations Sharing Rules

-Sharing rules define how cases are shared with linked organizations.
+Sharing rules determine how cases, along with their tasks and observables, are shared with linked organizations.

-Sharing rules for [tasks](../../user-guides/analyst-corner/tasks/about-tasks.md) and observables are also set when you create an organization.

-This topic explains how these sharing rules function and work together.
+This topic explains how sharing rules work and interact.

 ## Global sharing rules